codeandsupply/inviter/README.md

   http://localhost:3000/invitations
 ```

 The route is meant to be used by a JavaScript client.
-You can whitelist CORS origins in `config/application.rb`.
+You can whitelist CORS origins in `config/initializers/cors.rb`.

 ## Development

 ### Prerequisites

 * PostgreSQL: `brew install postgresql`
-* Redis: `brew install redis`
+* Redis: `brew install redis` or `docker run -d --rm redis` and prepend `rails`
+    with `REDISTOGO_URL=redis://localhost6379` to set the required envvar.

 ### Required Configuration

 Configuration items are stored in environment variables.

-* SLACK_SUBDOMAIN: e.g., tech404 for tech404.slack.com
+* `SLACK_SUBDOMAIN`: e.g., tech404 for tech404.slack.com
-* SLACK_TOKEN: an API token for an administrator of the organization
+* `SLACK_TOKEN`: an API token for an administrator of the organization
-* SIDEKIQ_USERNAME: username for the sidekiq administration area
+* `SIDEKIQ_USERNAME`: username for the sidekiq administration area
-* SIDEKIQ_PASSWORD: password for the sidekiq administration area
+* `SIDEKIQ_PASSWORD`: password for the sidekiq administration area

 ## Deployment

 Deployed on Heroku.
-Ask @alindeman for access.
 In production, we run a puma process in the same dyno as a sidekiq worker.
 It's a hack to keep it free.